inrupt/etl-tutorial/README.md

 - [Postman collections](./resources/Postman)
-- We've been careful not to include any credentials in our Postman collections, instead relying environment variables to provide these.
+- We've been careful not to include any credentials in our Postman collections, instead relying on environment variables to provide these.

 **Extract, Transform, and Load (ETL):**

 - TypeScript modules for external data sources (all under [./src/dataSource](./src/dataSource)):

-  - Companies House UK
+  - Companies House UK.
-  - Local Passport data as JSON
+  - Local Passport data as JSON.

 - **_Note:_** We have 100% branch code coverage, which we plan to maintain throughout this project.